 Build a Marketing Funnel

 Successful marketing is integrating different channels, creating a funnel that allows various assets to work together.
-Suppose you are selling attires online.
+Suppose you are selling attire online.
 The primary marketing requirement is to identify a target segment.
 Once you’ve done that, you need to build an email list to establish communication.
 In order to do that, you need to create a landing page and drive traffic to it.
-Furthermore, you will have to offer discount codes or lead magnets to get the users to sign-up.
+Furthermore, you will have to offer discount codes or lead magnets to get the users to sign up.

 I guess I’ve made the point.
 The process goes on and on, and it’s easy to lose one’s way.
 This is why marketing funnels are of paramount importance.
 It helps marketers organize their marketing channels together more effectively, keep track of their business goals, and improve their conversions.